odan/slim4-skeleton/docs/security.md

 ## Authentication

-This skeleton uses [sessions](https://www.php.net/manual/en/book.session.php) (cookies) to handle the logged-in users.
+This API skeleton uses [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

-For **APIs** you should consider other options:

-[Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) is a simple authentication scheme built into the HTTP protocol.
+BasicAuth is an authentication scheme built into the HTTP protocol.
 As long as the client transmits its data over **HTTPS**, it's a secure authentication mechanism.

 ```
 Authorization: Basic ZGVtbzpwQDU1dzByZA==